salahdin/microservice-based-ecommerce/README.md

 2. **Inventory Service**: Manages the inventory of products.
 It provides an API to check the availability of items.

+3. **Product Service**: Manages the product catalog.
+It provides APIs to create, update, delete, and retrieve products.

+4. **Notification Service**: Handles all operations related to notifications.
+It listens to the Kafka topic and sends notifications when an order is placed.

-3. **API Gateway**: Acts as a single entry point for all client requests.
+5. **API Gateway**: Acts as a single entry point for all client requests.
 It routes requests to appropriate microservices.
 It also handles security using Spring Security and OAuth2.

+## Service Discovery

+Service discovery is implemented using Eureka.
+Each microservice registers itself with Eureka on startup and deregisters on shutdown.
+This allows the services to discover each other and communicate.

+## API Gateway

+The API Gateway is the single entry point for all client requests.
+It handles request routing, composition, and protocol translation.
+It uses Spring Security and OAuth2 for security.

+## Kafka Messaging

+Kafka is used for event-driven architecture.
+When an order is placed, a message is published to a Kafka topic.
+This allows for asynchronous communication between services and helps to decouple them.

 ## Setup and Run